ranyeh24/business-website-template/README.md

 ## Usage

 This project is a static website.
 You can use it as a template or reference for building similar landing pages or to practice your HTML, CSS and JavaScript skills.

+## Customization

+* To change colors, modify the color variables in CSS file.
+* To set animations when scrolling (unset by default), see the [Set Animations When Scrolling](https://github.com/ranyeh24/inazuma/tree/main#set-animations-when-scrolling) section.
+* To change fonts, update the Google Fonts link and modify the `--font-family` variable in the CSS file.

+## Responsive Design

+The template is responsive and adapts to different screen sizes:

+* Desktop view (> 992px)
+* Tablet view (576 - 992px)
+* Mobile view (< 576px)

+## Learning Outcomes

+This project hel practice:

+* HTML structure and semantic tags
+* CSS layout techniques (flexbox and grid)
+* Responsive design principles
+* Creating cohesive color scheme and typography

+## Set Animations When Scrolling

+Here are the steps to set animations when scrolling:

+* Open `main.js` file inside `assets/js` folder.
+* Look for the line of code that controls animations when scrolling in code line number 138 to 147.
+* Delete the `//` signs in each line of code to uncomment the code so that the code can be run.
+* Then, save the code and run it in your web browser.

+You can follow these steps to set animations when scrolling, or you can set it up with another animation plugins.
+It's up to you!

 ## Bugs and Issues